Lightning-Universe/Serve_component/README.md

 # Lightning Serve

-Lightning provides python based serving orchestration layer for serving any frameworks.
+Lightning provides a simple python based serving orchestration layer for any frameworks on [lightning.ai](https://lightning.ai/).

 ## API

-The Lightning Serve library exposes 1 main class: `ServeFlow` and associated strategies such as `BlueGreenStrategy`.
+The `Lightning Serve` library exposes `ServeFlow` and several strategies such as `BlueGreenStrategy`, `RecreateStrategy`, etc...

 ```py
 from lightning import LightningFlow, LightningApp